CircleEducation/circle-education-local/hire/sandra-escalante.md

     degree: Web Development

 projects:
-  - name: # title of your project
+  - name: Costume # title of your project
-    desc: # very short description of your project
+    desc: Costume Organization App # very short description of your project
-    url: # link to your deployed project
+    url: https://costume-capstone.herokuapp.com/ # link to your deployed project

 ---